MockingbirdME/game_md/Dev's D20 version/core rules.md

 * Greater than difficulty plus required successes - the action gains an additional success for each point by which the result exceeds the difficulty.

 ## Common Skill Checks
+### Climb ??????
+  - **Primary Attribute:** Body
+  - **Primary Skill:** Personal Movement
+  - **Relevant Secondary Skills:** Climb
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** a character can assist another by allowing the second character to use their rank in the climb secondary skill however both character's only move at the rate of the slower of the two.
+A character can not assist more than one other character at a time.
+  - **Description:** from a well limbed oak tree to a stony cliff face with few handholds a climb skill check is what allows a character to scale any climbable surface.
+  - **Difficulty:** the skill check's difficulty is what's required to make any progress during the climb not the difficulty to full ascend the tree/wall/cliff/etc. that they're attempting to climb.
+  - **Required Successes:** N/A.
+  - **Critical Failure:** the character loses their grip and falls any distance already climbed, or fails to make any progress if they are still grounded.
+  - **Failure:** the character makes no progress on their climb.
+  - **Near Success:** the character ascends a number of hexes equal to the character's secondary skill rank.
+  - **Complete Success:** the character ascends a number of hexes equal to one plus the character's secondary skill rank.
+  - **Additional Success:** each additional success rolled increases the distance the character climbs by one hex.
+### Craft ??????
+  - **Primary Attribute:** Mind or situation based
+  - **Primary Skill:** Craft(any)
+  - **Relevant Secondary Skills:** varies.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:**
+  - **Description:**
+  - **Difficulty:**
+  - **Required Successes:**
+  - **Critical Failure:**
+  - **Failure:**
+  - **Near Success:**
+  - **Complete Success:**
+  - **Additional Success:**
+### Flee/Pursuit ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Gather Information ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Hide/Sneak ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Investigate Area ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Jump ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+### Keep Watch ??????
+  - **Primary Attribute:** Reflexes
+  - **Primary Skill:** Melee Combat
+  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** none, character's make this skill check on their own.
+  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Difficulty:** equal to the target's defense.
+  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
+  - **Failure:** the attack misses with no further effect.
+  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
+  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
+  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
 ### Melee Attack
   - **Primary Attribute:** Reflexes
   - **Primary Skill:** Melee Combat